 - Although your personal insurance will not be used during a Turo transaction, your personal insurer must approve of your participation in people-to-people car sharing.
 Therefore, you are required to verify with your insurer if you may participate in Turo’s marketplace.
 Failure to obtain approval from your personal insurance provider may result in the voiding of your personal policy and the inability to obtain a new policy.

 - You may not list or deliver your car outside of Germany.
 Your car must be registered in Germany.
-A traveler can drive your car outside of Germany anywhere in the European Economic Area.
+A guest can drive your car outside of Germany anywhere in the European Economic Area.

 If you have a commercial rental policy: